hikari-py/hikari/README.md

 Built on good intentions and the hope that it will be extendable and reusable, rather than an obstacle for future development.

+Python 3.8, 3.9 and 3.10-dev are currently supported.

 ## Bots

 ```py